To continue our discussion on Intersectionality, we’d like to visit the “disability intersection.”

 Both my mother and I have a disability called Ehlers Danlos Syndrome (EDS).
 EDS is a connective tissue disorder in which connective tissue is “too stretchy.”
 This means we lack the structural support to hold our bones together and consequently have the propensity to partially or fully dislocate almost any bone in our body.
 EDS comes with a number of comorbidities, but most commonly comes as a trifecta with Postural Orthostatic Tachycardia Syndrome (POTS) and Mast Cell Activation Syndrome (MCAS).
 POTS is a form of orthostatic intolerance with primary symptoms being lightheadedness, fainting, an uncomfortable, rapid increase in heartbeat, and difficulty regulating temperature changes.
 MCAS causes individuals to have a hypersensitive/hyperreactive allergy system with symptoms such as hives, swelling, low blood pressure, difficulty breathing, or GI symptoms to many different “triggers”.
 All three are conditions that come in flares and can be quite debilitating.
 Most of the time these conditions are invisible from the outside which comes with its own set of challenges.

 Seven years later and I’m primarily using a mobility scooter and partially and/or fully dislocate almost every bone in my body (except my teeth!).
 However, aside from my scooter and braces, I look able-bodied.
-An important reminder that not all disabilities are visible.
-I have an interesting perspective having gone from able-bodied to disabled.
+This is an important reminder that not all disabilities are visible.
+I have an interesting perspective having gone from able-bodied to “invisibly” disabled.

 Some of the things I have learned since becoming disabled: